Ijwu/kuiper/README.md

 ## kuiper Server Architecture

 ### Plugins
 The server uses a plugin architecture to handle incoming packets.
 Each plugin is responsible for handling one or more packet types.
-Plugins implement the `IPlugin` interface and register themselves with the `PluginManager` during server startup.
+Plugins implement the `IKuiperPlugin` interface.
 When a packet is received, the server delegates the handling of the packet to each plugin.
 Each plugin decides if it is interested in the packet and handles it accordingly.

-The idea is to load plugins dynamically at runtime from a `Plugins` directory.
-This is not yet implemented.
+All files with the extension `.dll` in the `Plugins` directory will be loaded as a .NET assembly and dynamically searched for new plugins or commands.

+Commands implement the `ICommand` type and are used to provide additional console commands for the server.

+Default Plugins:
+- **kuiper.Core.Bounces** - Handles Bounce packets.
+- **kuiper.Core.Chats** - Enables players to chat and run commands via the chat system.
+- **kuiper.Core.Checks** - Enables location check tracking and Sync packet handlers.
+Enables the release command.
+This is the functionality you play AP for.
+- **kuiper.Core.Connections** - Responds to Connect packets and allows players to set their slot password.
+- **kuiper.Core.DataPackages** - Responds to requests for the data package.
+- **kuiper.Core.DataStorage** - Responds to all requests having to do with the data storage system.
+- **kuiper.Core.Hints** - Handles hint tracking, updating, and enables the hint command.

+None of the default plugins are technically required for the server to function, however you will miss out on the functionality covered by the plugin.
+The default plugins are meant to cover the base functionality expected from an Archipelago server.

 ## Background / Motivations

 I wanted to use this project as a way to spend free time messing about with AI.
 Almost all of the code in the `kuiper` project is touched in some way or another by AI.
-When you read the code and ask "Ijwu why?!?" in some way, it's likely the answer is AI.
-All in all, better than I thought and now I can likely extract a spec from this version and get an agent to rebuild it.
-At least that's the current plan.

-All of the other projects (`kbo`, `spaceport`, `stm`, etc.) are hand-written and not touched by AI (except for a missing packet the AI added to `kbo`).
-I was writing an AP packet handling library at first and it got mature enough that I thought I could make a server out of it too.

-Well, that's not entirely true, I did use MultiClient.NET at first and try to use its packet types.
-It didn't work out for a couple of reasons, namely that MultiClient.NET is a client library so it was a doomed effort from the start.
-After that failed, I moved my project, which was just called "PrototypeArchipelagoServer" at the time into this solution, which was already named "kuiper".
-I created the eponymous `kuiper` project and bolted all the protoype code in and retrofitted it to work with `kbo`.
+V2 was me going through the code and refactoring into plugins and hand-fixing most of the AI slop.